Junru-D/Climate-AI-Toolkit/README.md

 # Climate-ML-Toolkit
-🌍 A comprehensive machine learning toolkit for climate data analysis, integrating Regression, Classification, and Clustering methods to analyze and predict temperature trends using NOAA data.
+🌍 A comprehensive machine learning toolkit for climate data analysis, integrating Regression, Classification, and Clustering methods to analyze and predict temperature trends using NOAA data and written in Google Colab.

 ## 📊 Features
 - **Regression (Forecasting)** → Predicts future temperatures using Decision Tree & Random Forest.